Humboldt-WI/blog/content/research/information_systems_1819/test.md

 **Document representation** is built in the same way, only having the sentence vector of each sentence of the document as input. <br>

 Now, have a different view on the architecture of the model to understand how it works. <br>
-The same algorithms are applied two times: First on word level and afterwards on sentence level. <br>
+The same algorithms are applied two times: First on word level and afterward on sentence level. <br>
 The model consists of

 * the encoder, which returns relevant contexts, and

 * the attention mechanism, which computes importance weights of these contexts as one vector.

 #### Word Level